martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

 For the South-South West direction, the situation is very similar, but the bonds to be released are oriented on a different axis.

 To fix the error, we release the bonds in these directions, depending on the current expansion direction.
-The [`HeadDirection`][14] method returns the (local) direction of the particle's head relative to its tail.
+The [`HeadDirection`][14] method returns the (local) direction of the amoebot's head relative to its tail.
-Because all particles have the same chirality and compass orientation, we can use this direction to determine which bonds have to be released.
+Because all amoebots have the same chirality and compass orientation, we can use this direction to determine which bonds have to be released.
 The final movement activation method looks like this:
 ```csharp
 public override void ActivateMove()